 Delegates to the 2017 National AFL-CIO Convention in St. Louis unanimously reelected the federation’s top three officers: President Richard Trumka, Secretray-Treasurer Liz Shuler, and Executive Vice President Tefere Gebre to another four-year term.
 Additionally, New Jersey State AFL-CIO President Charles Wowkanech was elected as one of 55 vice presidents to serve on the national Executive Council for a four-year term.
 As one of only two state federation presidents to serve on the board, which consists predominantly of union international presidents, this election is both an honor and a testament to the unparalleled work of the New Jersey state labor movement.

 On Sunday afternoon, delegates to the AFL-CIO 28th Constitutional Convention in St. Louis unanimously elected Richard Trumka (UMWA) as president, Liz Shuler (IBEW) as secretary-treasurer and Tefere Gebre (UFCW) as executive vice president.
 Additionally, New Jersey State AFL-CIO President Charles Wowkanech was elected as one of 55 vice presidents to serve on the national Executive Council for a four-year term.
 As one of only two state federation presidents to serve on the board, which consists predominantly of union international presidents, this election is both an honor and a testament to the unparalleled work of the New Jersey state labor movement.

 There are only 17 days left until the election.
 If we need any proof that elections have consequences, look no further than our national politics.
 The last thing New Jersey needs is another four years of Christie’s failed policies.
 So, as we look towards the future, we must realize that our direction depends on the choices we make.
 However, those choices involve more than just pulling a lever on Election Day.

-For this Saturday only, September 30, 2017, please note that the Hudson County CLC labor walk will be staged from the following location:
+For the next two Saturdays, October 21st and October 28th, an additional labor walk will be staged from the following location: